Social media can be overwhelming for church leaders.

 As a pastor, your life is busy.

-Before creating a social media calendar, you need to take a step back and assess how much time you can realistically devote to social media.
+Before creating a social media strategy , you need to take a step back and assess how much time you can realistically devote to social media and developing your social media strategy.

 Action Step: Look at your week and month.
-Now, schedule a few minutes each day, 15–30 minutes per week, or 1 or more hours to curate and create content.
+Now, schedule a few minutes each day, 15–30 minutes per week, or 1 or more hours to curate and create content for social media.

 4. Choose a social media sharing service